FNNDSC/ChRIS_ui/README.md

 - Arch Linux
 - macOS 11.X+ (Big Sur)

-### Optionally get the backend services up so you can fully test the UI against actual data
+### Get the backend services up so you can fully test the UI against actual data

 * Install latest [``Docker Compose``](https://docs.docker.com/compose/)
 * On a Linux machine make sure to add your computer user to the ``docker`` group